 Below is a summary of what we know so far about Stena’s 4 new E-Flexer RoPax ferries, which are to be constructed in China for Stena RoRo for Stena Line operations.

 It is strongly rumoured that at least 2 of the 4 will be coming to Belfast.
 All 4 vessels were confirmed as being earmarked for Belfast on 15/2/17, however Stena’s subsequent outright purchase of the previously chartered Belfast – Cairnryan vessels STENA SUPERFAST VII and VIII from AS Tallink Grupp would appear to indicate that only 2 of the class will now be based in Belfast.
 The new ships are an in-house Stena project designed in cooperation with Finnish naval architects Deltamarin, who are themselves owned by the Chinese AVIC group (who also own the shipyard).
+The keel of the first vessel has already been laid with steel cutting for the second vessel believed to have been started.

 It is important to note that any suggested routes for the vessels, here or elsewhere, are just speculation, and no official announcement has yet been made by Stena on the specific routes the E-Flexer class will be deployed on.